-Postorder traversal is a way of exploring a tree where we visit each node after its children.
-The traversal follows a left-right-root sequence: first we recursively traverse the left subtree, then the right subtree, then process the current node.
+How do you delete a tree without ever orphaning a node?
+You can't remove a parent while its children still point to it, so deletion has to reach the children first.
+Postorder traversal is built for that: we visit each node after its children, following a left-right-root sequence: first we recursively traverse the left subtree, then the right subtree, then process the current node.

 Completed | Title | Status | Notes | Solution | |